digiti/styleguides/sharepoint.md

 ### Archives
 Archive pages will be set up using a default SharePoint view, unless specifically requested not to do so.
 Update the existing "Archive" view (or create one if not available by default) & group the elements per year.
-In order to do so you first need to create a calculated field with the follwing formula ```=YEAR([PublishedDate])```.
+In order to do so you first need to create a calculated field with the follwing formula ```=TEXT(YEAR(Published),"000")```.
 If the archive page will not contain much items over time or there is no date field defined, then you can leave the year field out of consideration.

 ### Cross Browser
 Always make sure your project looks fine using the following browsers: